 - It is our intent that pupils at the Bay receive a broad, rich Religious Education curriculum.
-The curriculum will follow the locally agreed Hampshire syllabus ‘The Living Difference’.
-By the end of KS2, pupils will have a good age-related knowledge and understanding of 4 major world religions – Christianity, Judaism, Hinduism and Islam.
+The curriculum will follow the locally agreed Hampshire syllabus ‘The Living Difference IV’.
+By the end of KS2, pupils will have a good age-related knowledge and understanding of 4 major world religions – Christianity, the Jewish faith, Hindu faith and Islam.

 - It is our intent that pupils’ understanding of Christianity and other world faiths will foster positive attitudes towards diversity, between people of the same and different faiths, and those of no faith.

 - It is our intent that pupils have confidence to explore and develop their own religious and spiritual thoughts and beliefs.

 - As a Church of England school, it is our intent that we maintain Church of England traditions and celebrate key Christian dates such as Harvest, Christmas and Easter.
 The school will continue to build on its strong links with the church and local clergy.

 - As a Church of England school, it is our intent that children are familiar with a wide range of Biblical teachings and stories.

 - It is our intent that the school’s Christian values of Love, Courage, Truth, Respect and Friendship continue to be embedded within the ethos of the school.

 - It is our intent that pupils can safely and openly discuss the big questions about life and God.